F-1 students: Employment authorization is not necessary for W&M or VIMS employment during the academic year and official school breaks.

 Students may work for W&M or VIMS after graduation only if they have a valid work authorization such as Optional Practical Training (for F-1 students) or Academic Training (for J-1 students).
 Without this work authorization (or another type of work authorization), they cannot continue working for W&M or VIMS.

-- Auxiliary Services (W&M Bookstore, Dining Services, Child Care Center, Conference Services, Tribe Computer Store, Tribe Square Businesses such as Pita Pit and the Crust, Alumni Association, etc).
+- Auxiliary Services (W&M Bookstore, Dining Services, Child Care Center, Conference Services, Parking & Transportation, etc).

 - Residence Life: Residence Life hires very early, so plan ahead!

 - Reves Center: The Reves Center occasionally hires student staff.
-These jobs are typically advertised on the "What in the World?" listserv.
+These jobs are sometimes advertised on the Reves Digest.

 - Swem Library

 These are just a few of the places on campus that typically hire students.
-Some jobs are not listed online, so it may be helpful to go in-person to inquire.
+Some jobs are not listed online, so it may be helpful to contact the office or department directly to inquire about employment opportunities.

-- Cohen Career Center: Use the Career Center to update your resume; they have workshops and also many advisors who can help you.
+- Office of Career Development & Professional Engagement: Use the office to update your resume; they have workshops and also many advisors who can help you.
 U.S. resume formats are often very different from international resumes, so it's important to update your resume to give yourself the best chance of getting a job.
-The Career Center can also help you practice interviewing, and more!
-The Cohen Career Center is a resource for undergraduate students, graduate Arts & Sciences Students, and any other graduate students who are interested.
-School of Business students can also access the Business School's Career Center, and School of Law students also have the Law School's Career Services as a resource.
+The Career Center can also help you practice interviewing, and more.
+School of Business students can also access the Business School's Career Services, and Law School students also have the Law School's Career Services as a resource.

-- Practicing English: If you're worried about your spoken English, it may help you to use some of the W&M's English language resources, such as a conversation partner program.
+- Practicing English: If you're worried about your spoken English, it may help you to use some of the W&M's English language resources.
 These resources can help you feel more comfortable as you apply for jobs.
-Generally it's not advised to list "practicing English" as a reason that you're applying for a W&M or VIMS job, however.
+However, it is generally not advised to list "practicing English" as a reason that you are applying for a W&M or VIMS job.

 - Unpaid Internships: An alternative to working on campus is participating in unpaid internships or volunteering.
-This can also help make you more marketable.
-The Cohen Career Center has a great Tribe in Action Internship Program, and the Office of Community Engagement has a volunteering directory.
+This can also help make gain valuable employment skills.
+The Office of Career Development & Professional Engagement has a great directory of internship resources (just remember that if an internship is paid, you need work authorization first) and the Office of Community Engagement also has a list of volunteer opportunities.

 Once You're Hired